thetillhoff/temingo/README.md

 <!--
 TODO
+- extract all "read from file" and "write to file" methods to the caller-method, so the methods can be better unit-tested
 - write unit tests
+- merge testProject and exampleProject into one
 - move WatchChanges (==whole filesystem watcher) to its own dedicated package, then pass the Render(...) call as an argument -->